How the most toxic, notorious online pro-Trump community tricked Reddit and got back online

 The larger, open Discord hosts even more content likely in violation of Discord’s policies.
 In September one user of the The Donald posted that “we should shoot all BLM.”
 After demonstrators rallied in the streets of Louisville following a grand jury’s decision to not to charge police officers in the killing of Breonna Taylor, another member suggested local law enforcement “need to use live rounds.”
 When the same user later repeated that call to violence, several people reacted with approving emojis.
 “Run over BLM protestors with my Tesla,” another joked.

 Unsurprisingly, religious bigotry and overt racism targeting a range of groups are easy to find on the larger Discord server.
 At beginning of September, one user posted an anti-Jewish slur, and wrote “jew=filthy trickster.”
 Others frequently post Islamophobic messages, including iterations of “remove kebab,” racist internet shorthand for the ethnic cleansing of Muslims.
 In late September, another user joked about marrying a Muslim woman and then killing them if the relationship didn’t work out.
 Others pine for the days of the anti-Muslim Crusades, a common refrain among white nationalists.
-In the midst of one Islamophobic back and forth on the Discord, a user posted a GIF of what appears to be aerial footage of several men, possibly in the Middle East, being killed by an airstrike.
+In the midst of one Islamophobic back and forth on Discord, a user posted a GIF of what appears to be aerial footage of several men, possibly in the Middle East, being killed by an airstrike.

 Unlike the private discord, the moderators of the larger The Donald Discord server don’t appear to have formal links to any message boards hosted back on Reddit.
 However, there does seem to be crossover between users of the server and the r/donaldtrump subreddit,